United States Air Force Academy

 Although cadets primarily wear airman battle uniforms (ABUs) to class and physical conditioning (PC) gear for physical education classes, service dress is commonly worn for more formal events.
 To properly represent the dignity and legacy of the Air Force, cadet service dress needs to be pristine.

 Upon arriving, cadets are issued laptops, uniforms, bedding and linens.
-To pass inspections, a cadet drawer needs to be properly prepared.
+A cadet drawer needs to be properly prepared to pass inspections.